What We Believe

-We believe in and practice the seven sacraments of the Church: Baptism, which is God's invitation, Confirmation, which solidifies our relationship with God, The Holy Eucharist, which maintains our connection with each other and the divine, Reconciliation, which heals our relationships, Anointing the Sick, which prepares people for the next stage of their relationship with the divine, and Holy Orders, which prepare heralds of the faith, and Holy Matrimony, which personifies the union between Christ and his Church.
+We believe in and practice the seven sacraments of the Church: Baptism, which is God's initiation into the Church, Confirmation, which solidifies our relationship with God, The Holy Eucharist, which maintains our connection with each other and the divine, Reconciliation, which heals our relationships, Anointing the Sick, which prepares people for healing, and Holy Orders, which calls heralds of the faith, and Holy Matrimony, which personifies the union between Christ and his Church.

-We believe the Church is not a building, but a people, whose head is Jesus, not man, which should have both masculine and feminine leadership.
-We believe in the importance of Apostolic Succession without being stuck in the past, and which evolves over time in a constant process of renewal, repair and renovation.
+We believe the Church is a people, not a building, whose head is Jesus, not man, which should have both masculine and feminine leadership.
+We believe in the importance of Apostolic Succession without being stuck in the past and we believe our faith evolves over time in a constant process of renewal, repair and renovation.

 We believe that people are good, created in the image of God, infused with love regardless of human distinctions, who are loved by God for who they are and just as they are.
-Human decisions about birth, divorce, contraception, sexuality and gender are decisions that should be respected and accepted with compassion.
-We believe God forms us to be our most authentic self and is pleased when we pursue inner-knowledge and self-awareness.
+Human decisions about birth, divorce, contraception, sexuality, and gender are decisions that should be respected and accepted with compassion.
+We believe God forms us to be our most authentic self and is pleased when we pursue growth and self-awareness.

 We believe in the responsible stewardship of the resources of our planet.
 The planet and its resources are a gift from God for all the people of the Earth and not only is it to be protected, but justly shared among its inhabitants.